gerardroche/gerardroche.github.io/src/projects/index.md

 outline: false
 prev: false
 sidebar: false
 description: My name is Gerard.
-I'm a programmer and software developer.
-These are some of the projects I work on in my spare time.
+I'm a software developer.
+These are some of the projects I work on.
 ---

 # Projects